yohannes-zekariyas/-ethiopian-event-logger/README.md

 Year

--Save events to a file called events.txt
+4.Save events to a file called events.txt

--Load saved events automatically when the program starts
+5.Load saved events automatically when the program starts

 ✅ Date validation based on the Ethiopian calendar: